 Union Vale Fire Company ‘Pulls It’ Together

-UNION VALE - The Union Vale Fire Company is working in conjunction with our local chapter of the Eastern District Home Bureau’s Dutchess County Chapter, Real People, organizing a ‘Pull Tab’ campaign to collect aluminum pull tabs for Ronald McDonald House (RMHC) in Albany, NY.
+UNION VALE - The Union Vale Fire Company is working in conjunction with our local chapter of the Eastern District Home Bureau’s Dutchess County Chapter, Real People, organizing a ‘Pull Tab’ campaign to collect ALUMINUM pull tabs for Ronald McDonald House (RMHC) in Albany, NY.
 Our first campaign will begin on October 27 and end December 31.

 We invite Union Vale residents and our neighbors to participate and help us collect as many tabs as possible!

-All tabs collected will be given to the Real People Chapter of DC Home Bureau who in turn will donate them to Ronald McDonald House in Albany.
+All aluminum tabs collected will be given to the Real People Chapter of DC Home Bureau who in turn will donate them to Ronald McDonald House in Albany.

 Supporters and friends of all ages can pull together to help children and families!